Sweeping new vaccine mandates for 100 million Americans

-Speaking at the White House Thursday, Biden sharply criticized the tens of millions of Americans who are not yet vaccinated, despite months of availability and incentives.
+Speaking at the White House, Biden sharply criticized the tens of millions of Americans who are not yet vaccinated, despite months of availability and incentives.

 “We’ve been patient.
 But our patience is wearing thin, and your refusal has cost all of us,” he said, all but biting off his words.
 The unvaccinated minority “can cause a lot of damage, and they are.”